Here2ServeU/az-eks-jenkins-sonar-trivy-helm-terraform/README.md

 * kubectl create ns jenkins  # To create a namespace

 #### Step 4: Installing Helm on Local Machine
 * brew install helm   # This is when using macOS.
-Use the official Helm Documentation in case you use a different OS.
+Use the official Helm Documentation if you use a different OS.
 * helm version

 #### Step 5: Install and Configure Jenkins for CI/CD